HH197/Grad-Learn/README.md

 ### Clustering

 We performed clustering on the latent space with 10 dimensions for scVI, ZINB-WaVE, and ZINB-Grad using K-means.
-We calculated the Normalized Mutual Information (NMI) and Adjusted Rand Index (ARI) between the gold standard labels of the CORTEX data set and labels obtained from K-means along with Average Silhouette Width (ASW) to assess the clustering performance of the ZINB-Grad compared to scVI and ZINB-WaVE (below figure).
+We calculated the Normalized Mutual Information (NMI) and Adjusted Rand Index (ARI) between the gold standard labels of the CORTEX data set and labels obtained from K-means, along with Average Silhouette Width (ASW) to assess the clustering performance of the ZINB-Grad compared to scVI and ZINB-WaVE (below figure).
 For all scores, NMI, ARI, and ASW, the higher is better.

 <p align="center">
 <img width="500" src="https://github.com/HH197/ZINB-Grad/blob/main/Figures/clustering.png">